MTA Regional Bus Operations: Access-A-Ride

-In addition to a 100% accessible bus fleet, New York City Transit also provides paratransit services under the Americans with Disabilities Act (ADA) of 1990 under the Access-A-Ride brand, for customers who cannot use regular bus or subway service.
+In addition to a 100% accessible bus fleet, New York City Transit provides paratransit services under the Americans with Disabilities Act (ADA) of 1990 under the Access-A-Ride brand, for customers who cannot use regular bus or subway service.
 It services all five boroughs of New York City at all times.
-The Access-A-Ride paratransit services are provided by various independent contractors, using vehicles owned by the MTA.
+The Access-A-Ride paratransit services are provided by various independent contractors, mostly using vehicles owned by the MTA, with some exceptions.
 Although all buses are wheelchair-accessible, these vehicles provide an accessible transport option for MTA riders.
 The program was created in 1991 after the passage of the Americans with Disabilities Act of 1990.

 Bus stops

 Within a service area, bus stops are normally located every two to three city blocks apart; specific guidelines dictate that stops should be placed every 750 ft.
 Buses marked Limited-Stop, Select Bus Service, and Express have fewer stops.
 Stops are located curbside, usually at street intersections, identified by blue signage and shelters.
 Buses stop either on concrete pads, or designated bus lanes (maroon-red if painted).
 Some bus stops, particularly along Select Bus Service routes, are designed as bus bulbs.

 All bus stops are in effect at all times unless otherwise indicated by signage.